Plant DetailShow Menu

 Description

-Blueberries require a lower soil pH than many other small fruit crops and other plants.
+Blueberries require a lower soil pH than many other small-fruit crops and other plants.
 Therefore, consider grouping them with other acid-loving plants such as hollies, azaleas, rhododendrons, and camellias.
 Before planting, take a soil test.
-The ideal pH for blueberries is between 4.0 and 5.0 or 5.5, depending on the cultivar.
+The ideal pH for highbush blueberry is 5.0.
 Little annual attention is required, except for occasional pruning.
-The plants' feeder roots are very close to the surface and do not have root hairs; therefore, good soil moisture management and heavy mulches are needed.
-Deep sandy soils cannot be used unless they are drip irrigated.
-Plants will not tolerate heavy clay soils with poor aeration and drainage.

 Insects, Diseases, and Other Plant Problems: Spotted wing drosophila may attack the fruit.
-Potential but infrequent disease problems include stem blight, root rot, anthracnose, cane canker, mildew, and botrytis.
+Potential but infrequent disease problems include stem blight, root rot, anthracnose, cane cankers, mildew, and botrytis.
 Mummy berry is a fungal disease that causes the berries to shrivel and drop.
 Birds relish the fruit, so cover shrubs with netting as the fruit ripens.
-These plants are frequently damaged by deer.
+Deer frequently damage these plants.
 If the soil pH is too high, it will cause chlorosis (yellowing of leaves).

 More information on Vaccinium.